 As more people are forced to work from home, remote interviews have become the new norm.
 To increase efficiencies in recruitment campaigns, hiring managers can implement video technology to conduct first-round interviews.

-Prior to arranging an interview with a hiring manager, candidates can submit pre-recorded answers and employers can utilise video technology analyse the interview responses at a time that suits them.
+Prior to arranging an interview with a hiring manager, candidates can submit pre-recorded answers and employers can utilise video technology to analyse the interview responses at a time that suits them.
 This saves substantial time in organising and conducting several interviews – proving an effective interview screening method.
-A key recruitment campaign strategy, vital for employers dealing with a potential one-off and high applicant volume.
+A key recruitment campaign strategy, is vital for employers dealing with a potential one-off and high applicant volume.